2023 National Juried Show Information

 PATTERNS/BOOKS/MAGAZINES or SOCIAL MEDIA – WALL HANGING AND BED QUILTS – Entry may be a Traditional, Contemporary or Modern design that uses a published pattern or a combination of original elements along with blocks or elements of published patterns.

 TRADITIONAL – WALL HANGING AND BED QUILTS – Entry must be an original design based on traditional-style piecing, appliqué or whole cloth.

-Entry is open to all Canadian citizens and permanent residents, as well as non-resident members of the CQA/ACC.
+Entry is open to all Canadian citizens and permanent residents.
+Non-residents of Canada can only enter if they are members of the CQA/ACC.
 No member of the CQA/ACC Board of Directors, its staff or contractors may enter a quilt in the NJS.

 For an entry to be accepted please review the following:

-- The online entry form must be filled in completely, including all the required photographs and documents.
+- The online entry form must be filled in completely, including all the required photographs.

 - If photographs do not conform to requirements by the entry deadline your entry will not be accepted.

-- Entries started in a workshop or resulting from a workshop must be entered in the Textile Translations category with appropriate credits given.
+- Entries started in a workshop or resulting from a workshop are to be entered in the appropriate categories as per Category descriptions, with credit given.